 The consortium consists of eight schools of theology representing the Roman Catholic and Protestant traditions, centers of Jewish, Buddhist, Islamic, and Orthodox studies, and five research centers and affiliates.
 The GTU works collaboratively with the University of California, Berkeley, and is the home of the Flora Lamson Hewlett Library, one of the most comprehensive theological libraries in the country.

-As a consortium, the GTU confers the academic degrees of Master of Arts (MA), Doctor of Philosophy (PhD) and Doctor of Theology (ThD).
+As a consortium, the GTU confers the academic degrees of Master of Arts (MA) and Doctor of Philosophy (PhD).
 Each of the eight member schools offers other degrees such as the Master of Divinity (MDiv), Master of Theological Studies (MTS) and Doctor of Ministry (DMin).
 The GTU also provides opportunities not available in a single school setting, through a variety of centers, institutes, and programs.

 Our graduates are both rigorous thinkers and passionate doers.
 They have long taught at eminent universities and seminaries, ministered to a broad range of congregations, and have crossed borders of all sorts - cultural, economic, religious, and political - to serve our world.